 This course is taught in English.
+Textbooks and course materials are only offered in the English Language.

 ESTHETICS COURSE OVERVIEW

 Course Hours: 600 clock hours

 The course is divided into pre-clinical classroom instruction and clinical service learning experiences.

 - 1. Pre-clinical Classroom Instruction: The first 190 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining 410 hours are spent in the clinic floor area where practical experience is gained.